Skip to content

 Honest Gaps

-• macOS only.
-Cross-platform tools (Cider, Nyan, Now Playing Pro) cover Windows.
+• macOS only, and modern macOS at that.
+WolfWave needs macOS 26 (Tahoe) on Apple Silicon.
+Cross-platform tools (Cider, Nyan, Now Playing Pro) cover Windows and older Macs.
 WolfWave doesn't.

 • Apple Music only.
 Spotify, YouTube Music, and Tidal are out of scope on purpose.